geophysics-ubonn/reda/doc/file_formats/example_tsert.rst

 ====================================

 * Name: TSERT (name in REDA: tsert)
-* Provide a one-file format for monitoring ERT data, including electrode positions.
+* Provide a one-file format for monitoring-ERT data, including electrode positions and topography and metadata.
-* Make use of compression to reduce the file size
 * Investigate how to apply the features of the HDF5 container format to the storage of geoelectrical data
 * Investigate how to best store meta data along with the data
+* Make use of compression to reduce the file size

 Implementation Details and Notes
 ================================